syl20bnr/spacemacs/README.md

 # License

-The license is GPLv3 for all parts specific to `Spacemacs`, this includes:
+The license is GPLv3 for all parts specific to Spacemacs, this includes:
 - the initialization and core files
 - all the layer files.
 - the documentation